parth3h/Cyber-Security-Toolkit/README.md

 # 🛡️ Cybersecurity Toolkit (Flask + React)

 A full-stack cybersecurity toolkit built with **Flask** (backend) and **React** (frontend).
-This toolkit includes multiple security tools like a firewall tester, port scanner, malware scanner, password strength checker, software inventory checker, and IP geolocation/reputation checker — all wrapped in a sleek modern dashboard UI.
+This toolkit includes multiple security tools like a firewall, port scanner, malware scanner, password strength checker, software inventory checker, and IP geolocation/reputation checker — all wrapped in a sleek modern dashboard UI.

 ---